Izenda7Series/Angular2Starterkit/README.md

 <add key="IzendaApiUrl" value="http://localhost:9999/api/" />
 ```

+### Deploying the Retail Database (optional)
+Create the Retail database with the <a  href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/DbScripts/RetailDbScript.sql">RetailDbScript.sql</a> file.

 ### Configuring Angular2StarterKitWeb
 - Change the 'WebApiUrl' value in the  <a  href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/Angular2StarterKitWeb/app/_helpers/izendaintegrate.js">izendaintegrate.js (Line 16)</a> file with the URL for the Izenda API.